georoen/MA/README.md

 ![Logo](./extra/Sticker_UniWue-Scientific-Instrument.jpg)

-This git is part of a master degree project by Jeroen Staab.
-You can find the initial proposal (Deutsch) [here](./extra/STAAB_Proposal_AutomatisiertPassantenZählen.pdf).
+This git is part of the master degree project by Jeroen Staab.
+As long as the thesis is evaluated, you can find the initial proposal [here](./extra/STAAB_Proposal_AutomatisiertPassantenZählen.pdf).

 # Hardware